 That combination—meeting the specified education standards, accumulating 3,360 supervised hours with 1,680 or more direct client hours under a qualified supervisor over at least two years, passing the required national examinations (or holding equivalent certifications), and submitting a complete application—constitutes the state‑board‑defined pathway to LCPC licensure in Illinois.

 Stop guessing if your categories match Illinois Department of Financial and Professional Regulation (Counselor Licensing and Disciplinary Board) requirements.
-Upload your current spreadsheet (or photos of paper logs) and our Concierge Team will audit and flag issues for you—free.
+License Trail checks your direct, indirect, and supervision hours continuously and flags mismatches before you submit.

 Import or log